TrebledJ/trebledj.github.io/content/posts/infosec/output-invariant-prompt-injection/2025-05-09-output-invariant-prompt-injection.md

 The main objective is to use prompts which would induce an LLM response containing many words.
 Generally, an LLM scales poorly in this regard.
 Many words in response = long response time = we happy.

+I won't be discussing complex side channel attacks here— I'll leave that to researchers— but rather, I want to focus on the simple fact that LLMs are slower than traditional implementations.

 ### Analysis

-To test the feasibility of this approach, I tested the AI mentioned in the introduction of this post by inducing responses of different lengths.
-Since the AI is prompted to extract unstructured data and to "not omit values", we can simply paste lengthy text in the input, and the AI will reflect that in the response.
-The AI model called by the API is GPT-4o.
+To test the feasibility of this approach, I induced responses of different lengths from our target AI.
+In our case, the AI is already prompted to extract unstructured data and to "not omit values", thus we can simply paste lengthy text into the input, and the AI will reflect that in the response.

 {% image "assets/llm.jpg", "jw-80", "Plot of LLM Response Speed" %}

 {% details "Test Methodology and Raw Data (click to expand)" %}
 We asked another AI to generate texts of lengths 10, 50, 100, 250, 500, 1000, and 2500, which we then padded to the correct word count (because LLMs suck at counting), and then fed as unstructured data to the API.
 We submitted each text 10 times, observed the response times, and took the median to eliminate noise.

-Requests are submitted via HTTP using Burp Suite to a custom black-box Python API which is a wrapper over an LLM.
+Requests are submitted via HTTP using Burp Suite.
+The backend is a Python API wrapper over GPT-4o.
 We used Burp Suite's "End Response Timer" metric to determine how long each request took.^[In hindsight, a better metric in this case would be "End Response Timer" minus "Start Response Timer", since our target LLM would stream text.
 This should eliminate some noise due to other computations in the wrapper.]

 | Word Count | Median Response Time (ms) |
 | ---------- | ------------------------- |